Chichi126/Customers-Profiling-And-Segmentation-Analysis/README.md

 The analysis methodology employed in this study encompasses a multi-faceted approach leveraging tools such as Excel, SQL (Structured Query Language), and Power BI (Business Intelligence).
 To begin, the dataset was initially imported into Excel, where preliminary data cleansing and exploration took place.

-  **Excel:** Excel's data manipulation features were instrumental in addressing missing values, outliers, and formatting inconsistencies.
-Creating and extracting of new columns from the Date column, namely Month and Day columns.
+  **Excel:** Excel's data manipulation features were instrumental in addressing missing values, however I did not encouter   any missing values or outliers.

+ I Created and extracted a new columns from the Date column, namely Month and Day columns.

   ![image](https://github.com/Chichi126/Customers-Profiling-And-Segmentation-Analysis/assets/140970592/67e2cc37-0665-44ec-bf9d-0a26bea0ab2e)